-Middlesex Community College works closely with the Connecticut State Police and the Middletown and Meriden Police Departments.
+Middlesex Community College works closely with the Connecticut State Police and the Middletown and Meriden Police Departments and Campus Security Authorities.
 Prior to issuing a Timely Warning, the Dean of Administration will consult with the above authorities and/or the Campus CEO or designee.
-If an emergency situation requires an immediate response, a Timely Warning will be issued immediately without consultation.
+If a situation requires an immediate response, a Timely Warning will be issued immediately without consultation.

-Timely Warnings will be provided to the entire college community in the event of a reported criminal situation that constitutes a serious or continuing serious threat to the MxCC community or in the event of an emergency.
-The community will be notified through the use of one or more of the following: Emergency intercom system, electronic mail, text message system (Everbridge), beacon (alertus), automated phone message (myCommNet alert), MxCC website, local radio and TV stations, or TV message monitors.
+Timely Warnings will be issued to the entire college community in the event of a reported Clery Act crime or other criminal situation that constitutes a serious or continuing serious threat to the MxCC community or in the event of an emergency.
+The community will be notified through the use of one or more of the following, depending on the situation: Emergency intercom system, electronic mail, text message system (Everbridge), beacon (alertus), automated phone message (myCommNet alert), MxCC website, local radio and TV stations, or TV message monitors.
+Students and employees must sign up for the myCommNet alerts through their myCommNet account.